 For the uninitiated, Mr Rogers is a children’s TV host that had a massive show in America called ‘Mr Rogers Neighbourhood’ which started in the 60s.
 The man set out to make the world a better, instead of trying to entertain the kids watching his program he formed a bond with them to teach them about their emotions and overall make them happier individuals.

 When it was announced that Tom Hanks would be donning his signature red sweater and trainers, I couldn’t have been happier.
-There is nobody quite like Hanks when it comes to capturing that reassuring tone that Rogers had in the show and throughout life.
+There is nobody who could fill this role quite like Hanks when it comes to capturing that reassuring tone that Rogers had in the show and throughout life.
 He gets him down to small mannerisms, unique things to the person he is portraying.
-He shines in the role and takes it farther than I could have imagined.
+It must have been daunting with the amount of pressure, him being a beloved figure from many childhoods, but he shines in the role and takes it farther than I could have imagined.

-The film focuses on a fictional reporter (who is partly based on a real one) called Lloyd.
+The film focuses on a fictional reporter (who is mostly based on a real one) called Lloyd.
 He is married with a child but estranged from his father and purposely writes up his interviews as attack pieces on the subject.
 His editor sends him to interview Rogers for their heroes’ special issue.
-He finds you can’t really attack a man that nice.
+He finds you can’t attack a man that nice.

 Everything from the jazzy score that is as close as an emotional film score can come to the kind used in the original score.
-Then special attention needs to be given to the establishing shots in the movie which are done in the style of the toy neighbourhood seen in the opening titles of the TV show.
+Then special attention needs to be given to the establishing shots in the movie which is done in the style of the toy neighbourhood seen in the opening titles of the TV show.
 The film is chock full of little nods and winks to the show in the normal parts of the movie.

 A Beautiful Day in the Neighbourhood is in UK cinemas on January 31st